 Custom Illustration v.s.
 Graphic Design: What are the Differences?

-However, illustration comprises a more compelling storytelling compared to graphic design.
-Illustrations do a bang-up job of visually representing a written text, or complex concepts.
-Custom illustrations may be used in both literary or commercial purposes.
+However, illustration comprises more compelling storytelling than graphic design.
+Illustrations do a bang-up job of visually representing written text or complex concepts.
+Custom illustrations may be used for both literary and commercial purposes.
 Moreover, they’re also common in children’s books and covers.

 On the other hand, graphic design relies on technical methods.
 For instance, the layout and composition should be based on graphic design principles.
 Although illustrations still follow some sets of rules, the outcome is based on the illustrator’s ideas and creativity to convey the message better.